 National Pollinator Month

 June is National Pollinator Month!
 It’s a time to celebrate pollinators and bring awareness to the problems that they face.
 In 2007, the United States Senate unanimously designated a week in June as National Pollinator Week as a way to bring further awareness to the declining populations of pollinators.
+Keep an eye on our events page or Instagram to see how we plan on celebrating National Pollinator Month at Martin’s Home & Garden.

 In 2021, Pollinator Week will last from June 21-27.